benshapyro/gynergy/README.md

      ```typescript
      // For development only - remove in production
      ```
-   - These blocks are in:
+   - These blocks are in `lib/supabase-client.ts`
-     - `lib/supabase-client.ts`
-     - `lib/supabase-server.ts`

 2. **Authentication**
    - Real Supabase authentication will be active